coldshrine/study-notes/books/radical-focus.md

 Pushing yourself and your team to bigger things yet not making it impossible.
 The sweet spot is when you have 50/50 chance of failing.

 The company should set an OKR, and then each department should determine how _their_ OKR leads to the company's successful OKR.
 A team can focus their OKR ona  single Key Result or try to support the entire set.

+Much of the value in OKRs comes form the conversations on what matters.